DanTheMan827/3DSafe/UPDATE.md

 5. Press SELECT to begin updating.
 The process takes less than a second.
 6. When prompted, press any key to shut down your 3DS
 7. Power on and confirm that the update was successful by checking the version number on the About page
+8. If you are using the default 3DSafe emergency boot payload, you should update it in case there were changes made since the last version of 3DSafe you had installed.
+You can do this by pressing the R button from the 3DSafe options menu